I’ve visited Hilton Head for my entire life at least once a year.

 When I visit HHI, I head directly to It’s Greek to Me my first open lunch spot.
 Order I never stray from my first order: the appetizer spread which includes your choice of dips.
 I always order the feisty feta spread, hummus, and tzaziki, sometimes the eggplant as an add-on.
 The appetizer platter includes fresh cucumbers, hefty slices of feta cheese, bright red tomatoes, and kalamata olives.

-If you’re in the mood for Farm-to-Table Fare in Hilton Head Island
+for Farm-to-Table Fare in Hilton Head Island

 Chow Daddy’s sounds like a meat-and-three diner-type establishment, so we were surprised to find a hipster atmosphere and farm-to-table menu.
 Two thumbs up for an eclectic menu accompanied by a normal chicken finger + french fries menu so our child had something familiar to eat.
 Order the ice cream sandwiches, which we had cut in quarters to share.
 Don’t be like us.
 Splitting is not a smart decision.